Uchechukwu Deborah Ukeh

-Uchechukwu Deborah ukeh (born 12 November 1996) is a Nigerian badminton player.
+Uchechukwu Deborah Ukeh (born 12 November 1996) is a Nigerian badminton player.
 In 2014, she competed at the African Youth Games, and won two gold medals in the girls' doubles and mixed team event.
 In 2016, she was the women's singles runner-up at the Ivory Coast International, and won the mixed doubles title partnered with Gideon Babalola.
-In 2017, she and Babalola reach the final round at the Ivory Coast International, but finished in second place.
-Ukeh also the runner-up at the Benin International tournament in the women's singles and doubles event.
-In the national event, Ukeh who represented Edo State was the women's singles and doubles runner-up at the Katsina Golden Star Badminton Championships.
+In 2017, she and Babalola reached the final round at the Ivory Coast International, but finished in second place.
+Ukeh also was the runner-up at the Benin International tournament in the women's singles and doubles events.
+At the national event, Ukeh who represented Edo State, was the women's singles and doubles runner-up at the Katsina Golden Star Badminton Championships.